thasup/leetcode/README.md

 # leetcode
-Let's see how dumb person like me can become skilled in Leetcode through the power of incremental improvement :D
+Let's see how a dumb person like me can become skilled in Leetcode through the power of incremental improvement :D